Can AI Predict Roulette Numbers?

 High / low1818/37 = 48.65%1:1

-Roulette payouts are easy to misread because, taken in isolation, they look generous.
+Roulette payouts are easy to misread because, in isolation, they look generous.
 A 35:1 return on a straight-up number is genuinely large in any single spin.
 Stretch it across hundreds of spins and it becomes slightly worse than the underlying odds, every time.

 Even-money bets work the same way.
 Red covers 18 numbers.
 Black covers 18 numbers.
 The green zero, lone and inconvenient, belongs to neither.
 So red and black are not the clean 50/50 propositions they appear to be.
 The real split is 48.65% to 51.35% against you.
 The difference looks trivial at the table.
 Over a long enough session, it is the only thing that matters.

-Take a more concrete picture.
+Take a concrete picture.
 One hundred spins of €10 each adds up to €1,000 wagered.
 Apply the 2.70% house edge and the theoretical expected loss is €27.
 You could still finish the session up.
 You could also lose far more than €27.
-Both outcomes are entirely consistent with the math, because house edge and RTP describe long-run averages, not session promises.
-Variance in roulette does not ask permission before showing up.
+Both outcomes are consistent with the math, because house edge and RTP describe long-run averages, not session promises.
+Variance does not ask permission before showing up.

-What is European roulette RTP?
+What Is European Roulette RTP?

 The figure is widely quoted and almost as widely misunderstood.
-It does not mean that depositing €100 should produce €97.30 by the end of the evening.
+It does not mean depositing €100 should produce €97.30 by the end of the evening.
 It is a long-horizon metric, calibrated over enormous numbers of spins.
 Any individual session can swing well above or below it without breaking anything statistical.

 A player who hits a straight-up number in their first ten spins has not beaten the game.
 They have, in that session, experienced its variance going their way.
-The wheel did not become generous.
+The wheel did not turn generous.
 It produced a high-variance outcome, which is exactly the kind of outcome it produces sometimes.

 European roulette has one zero.
 American roulette has two, 0 and 00, and that single extra pocket changes the entire economic shape of the game.